Congenital rubella syndrome (CRS)

 Diagnosis of rubella infection can be made through a blood test for rubella antibodies.

-Infants born with abnormalities, such as deafness, mental retardation, heart defects and cataracts, may have had an undetected rubella infection acquired before birth.4 Antibody testing can be used to confirm a congenital rubella syndrome (CRS) diagnosis.
+Infants born with abnormalities, such as deafness, mental retardation, heart defects and cataracts, may have had an undetected rubella infection acquired before birth.4 Antibody testing can be used to confirm a CRS diagnosis.

 Pregnant women who have been in contact with rubella or who have clinical features consistent with rubella-like illness should be tested.
 Pregnant women who test positive for a rubella infection should be offered counsel by their medical team about the risks to the fetus and options for management of rubella, including management in infants and information about CRS.4